paolo-pg/progressive-web-app-basic/README.md

 ```

 ## references & usefull links
-This PWA is made using the following frameworks or libraries:
+This PWA has been made using the following frameworks or libraries:
 [SW-toolbox](https://github.com/GoogleChromeLabs/sw-toolbox)